 As with typed futures, if any exception occurred in the background while executing the future, that exception will be re-thrown if and when the future is being called into.

 While asynchronous futures are the most common use case, a future type in itself does not imply background execution – it merely implies a value that may or may not exist, and will be made available when needed.

 If a future is declared and initialized with an expression that is not an async expression, the value will be calculated the first time it is accessed.

 method ThreeNode.Sum: Integer; begin var valueA := SomeCostlyOperation(); var valueB := SomeOtherCostlyOperation(); // ... if x > 10 then result := SomeCostlyOperation + SomeOtherCostlyOperation; // SomeCostlyOperation will only else // be calculated if we hit this line result := SomeOtherCostlyOperation; result := result*SomeOtherCostlyOperation; // in any case, SomeOtherCostlyOperation is only end; // calculated once

 Both typed and type-less futures will only execute a single time.

-The value of a typed future may be accessed multiple times during the flow of execution; the first time it is accessed, the code will wait for the future to be calculated, if necessary.
-Subsequent access will simply yield the value directly.
+The value of a typed future may be accessed multiple times during the flow of execution; subsequent access will simply yield the value directly.

 Similarly, the first time you call into a type-less future, execution will wait if needed; subsequent calls will be guaranteed to just return immediately.